awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

 | Required Skills   | Java, Maven  |

 ## Purpose
 You can create a dynamic web application that stores and queries data by using the Amazon Redshift service and the Amazon Redshift Java API V2.
-To interact with an Amazon Redshift table, you can use a [software.amazon.awssdk.services.redshiftdata.RedshiftDataClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/redshiftdata/RedshiftDataClient.html).
+To interact with an Amazon Redshift table, use [software.amazon.awssdk.services.redshiftdata.RedshiftDataClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/redshiftdata/RedshiftDataClient.html).
 The application created in this AWS tutorial is a job posting web application that lets an employer, an administrator, or human resources staff alert employees or the public about a job opening within a company.

 **Note**: Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
 You can start with just a few hundred gigabytes of data and scale to a petabyte or more.
 This enables you to use your data to acquire new insights for your business and customers.
 For more information, see [What is Amazon Redshift?](https://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html).